benchay1999/nhanes/README.md

 # nhanes
-### nhanes dental clinic revisit probability classification
+### nhanes need for dental care probability classification

 This machine learning project aims to predict the probability of a paitent needing a dental care within 6 months given demographical data, lab test values, dietary data, examination data, and questionarre data.